DariuszOstolski/typescript-starter/README.md

 If you are interested in seeing ESLint feedback as soon as possible, I strongly recommend the [VS Code ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

+## Deploying the app
+Deploying an application is as simple as distributing dist/main.js file to some folder or remote machine.
+In this template is using [webpack](https://webpack.js.org/) that takes care of bundling all dependencies and in case of production build source code minification.

 # Dependencies
 Dependencies are managed through `package.json`.
 In that file you'll find two sections: